Doha Corniche: Monuments and art installations

-The Pearl Monument, shaped like a shell enclosing a pearl, is located at the entrance of Doha Port and stands as one of the most visited landmarks on the Doha Corniche.
-It symbolizes Qatar's historic reliance on pearl fishing.
-The 80-ft tall sculpture '7', designed by Richard Serra, was unveiled at the Museum of Islamic Art Park in 2011.
+The Pearl Monument, shaped like a shell enclosing a pearl to symbolize the local importance of pearl fishing, is located at the entrance of Doha Port and is a popular attraction on the Corniche.

+The 80 ft tall sculpture '7', designed by Richard Serra, was unveiled at the Museum of Islamic Art Park in 2011.

-The Calligraphy Statue, inaugurated on the Corniche in 2013 for Qatar National Day, is a monumental piece of art inspired by a poem by Sheikh Jassim bin Mohammed Al Thani, the founder of the State of Qatar.
-Created by British calligraphy artist Sabah Arbilli, the sculpture measures 7.5 meters high, including its base, and is crafted from stainless steel.
-The design features Arabic calligraphy, with individual letters arranged to form the verse: "And amongst the sultans I stood out; as a lanneret floating over mountain peaks."
+The Calligraphy Statue, inaugurated on the Corniche in 2013 for Qatar National Day, is inspired by a poem by Sheikh Jassim bin Mohammed Al Thani, the founder of the State of Qatar.
+Created by British artist Sabah Arbilli, the sculpture measures 7.5 m high, including its base, and is crafted from stainless steel.
+The design features Arabic calligraphy to form the verse: "And amongst the sultans I stood out; as a lanneret floating over mountain peaks."
 This piece marks the first public sculpture to incorporate the poetry of Sheikh Jassim and represents Arbilli's first major public work.

-In 2022, as part of the first phase of the Doha Corniche Development Project, several public art pieces were installed and exhibited on the Doha Corniche in four designated spaces.
-One such work was The Dugong Sculpture, a towering public art piece installed at the Corniche in October 2022.
-Created by American artist Jeff Koons, the sculpture is made of polished stainless steel and features a dugong, a marine mammal also known as a "sea cow", riding on an ocean wave and surrounded by seagrass.
-The artwork measures 21 meters high and 31 meters wide and is displayed at Al Masrah Park, adjacent to the Post Office.
+In 2022, as part of the first phase of the Doha Corniche Development Project, several public art pieces were installed and exhibited on the Corniche in four designated spaces.
+One such work was The Dugong Sculpture, installed at the Corniche in October 2022.
+Created by American artist Jeff Koons, the sculpture, made of stainless steel, features a dugong, a marine mammal (also known as a "sea cow") riding on an ocean wave and surrounded by seagrass.
+The artwork measures 21 m high and 31 m wide and is displayed at Al Masrah Park near the Post Office.